evidentlyai/evidently/docs/book/tests-and-reports/text-descriptors.md

 ])
 ```

 **Semantic Similariy**.
-Using this metric directly is useful to compare Semantic Similarity between two columns.
-You would need to pass both columns in a lost.
+To compare Semantic Similarity between two columns, you should use this approach instead of `TextEvals` to be able to process two columns at once.
+Pass both columns in a list:

 ```python
 report = Report(metrics=[